GoogleCloudPlatform/cloud-image-tests/test_suites/README.md

 - <b>Test logic</b>: Validate that the guest environment packages are installed using the system package manager.

+#### TestGooGetInstalled TestGooGetAvailable TestSigned TestRemoveInstall TestPackagesInstalled TestPackagesAvailable TestPackagesSigned

+Test that googet is fully functional on the image, and can install, uninstall, verify signatures, and manage repositories.

+#### TestNetworkDriverLoaded TestDriversInstalled TestDriversRemoved

+Test only run on Windows.
+Test that driver packages are installed from googet, and can be removed.

+#### TestAutoUpdateEnabled TestNetworkConnecton TestEmsEnabled TestTimeZoneUTC TestPowershellVersion TestStartExe TestDotNETVersion TestServicesState TestWindowsEdition TestWindowsCore TestServerGuiShell

+Test that native windows packages are configured correctly.
+These are the test cases:

+* Windows auto updates are enabled
+* Internet connection outside of GCP (to google.com) is working.
+* Emergency Management Service is enabled
+* Time Zone is UTC
+* Powershell version is at least 5.1
+* Server-Gui-Shell is not installed on Windows Server Core images, and vice versa.
+* Powershell processes can be started, retrieved, and stopped.
+* DotNET version is at least 4.7
+* GCEAGent service is enabled
+* GoogleVssAgent and GoogleVssProvider services are enabled on non-windows client images.
+* google_osconfig_agent service is enabled on non 32-bit images.
+* Windows Datacenter editions have "-dc-" in the image name.
+* Windows Core editions have "-core-" in the image name.

+#### TestGCESysprep

+Test the functionality of the [GCESysprep](https://cloud.google.com/compute/docs/instances/windows/creating-windows-os-image#prepare_server_image) script.
+This is only applicable to Windows.
+These are the test cases:

+* Windows Event Log was cleared.
+* C:\Windows\Temp was cleared.
+* RDP and WinRM certificates were cleared.
+* RDP and WinRM traffic is allowed in the firewall.
+* Known disk configurations were cleared.
+* GCEStartup task is disabled.
+* The windows setup script SetupComplete.cmd was written.
+* google_osconfig_agent was disabled

 ### Test suite: security